 Kanyakumari Beach, Kanyakumari

 The beautiful and peaceful Kanyakumari beach owns attractive multi-colored sand, which allures tourists from all around.
 During your visit to this place, do not miss the impressive sunset and sunrise views.
-Other popular attractions near Kanyakumari beach are the gigantic Vivekananda Rock and Thiruvalluvar statue.
+Other popular attractions near Kanyakumari Beach are the gigantic Vivekananda Rock and Thiruvalluvar statue.
 The scenery is a complete charmer.

-Famous for: Confluence of the Arabian Sea, the Indian Ocean and the Bay of Bengal; Sunset and Sunrise views
+Famous for: Confluence of the Arabian Sea, the Indian Ocean, and the Bay of Bengal; Sunset and Sunrise views

 Mahabalipuram Beach, Mahabalipuram

-The architectural wonders on Mahabalipuram beach are an evidence of the wealth of the Pallava rulers.
+The architectural wonders on Mahabalipuram beach are evidence of the wealth of the Pallava rulers.
 The noisy sea waves break the serenity sprinkled on the beach.
 This beach is one of the most famous beaches in Tamil Nadu.
 Try your hands at surfing here.
 Once you are tired of sightseeing, unwind here at the beach.

 Famous for: Surfing and Mahabalipuram Group of monuments (UNESCO World Heritage Site)